tjhadwin/csci-246-spring2021/misc.md

 are comfortable sharing.
 To help prompt you, consider the following questions:
 Did you learn something new?
 What do you already do that is working well for your health and well-being?
 Do you have any wellness goals?

+E. Provost distinguished lecture.
+Dr. John Sheppard gave the provost distinguished lecture on 9 March 2021.
+The recording is available [here](https://www.montana.edu/pdl/).
+Please watch this and write a reflection (see prompts at the top of this file).
+Due: 17 March 2021.